CppKorea/CppCoreGuidelines/CppCoreGuidelines - English.md

 [(rare) proper uses of `volatile`](#Rconc-volatile2)

+### <a name="Rconc-tools"></a>CP.9: Whenever feasible use tools to validate your concurrent code

+Experience shows that concurrent code is exceptionally hard to get right and that compile-time checking, run-time checks, and testing are less effective at finding concurrency errors than they are at finding errors in sequential code.
+Subtle concurrency errors can have dramatically bad effects, including memory corruption and deadlocks.

+##### Example

+    ???

+##### Note

+Thread safety is challenging, often getting the better of experienced programmers: tooling is an important strategy to mitigate those risks.
+There are many tools "out there", both commercial and open-source tools, both research and production tools.
+Unfortunately people's needs and constraints differ so dramatically that we cannot make specific recommendations, but we can mention:

+* Static enforcement tools: both [clang](http://clang.llvm.org/docs/ThreadSafetyAnalysis.html)
+and some older versions of [GCC](https://gcc.gnu.org/wiki/ThreadSafetyAnnotation) have some support for static annotation of thread safety properties.
+Consistent use of this technique turns many classes of thread-safety errors into compile-time errors.
+The annotations are generally local (marking a particular member variable as guarded by a particular mutex), and are usually easy to learn.
+However, as with many static tools, it can often present false negatives;
+cases that should have been caught but were allowed.

+* dynamic enforcement tools: Clang's [Thread Sanitizer](http://clang.llvm.org/docs/ThreadSanitizer.html) (aka TSAN) is a powerful example of dynamic tools: it changes the build and execution of your program to add bookkeeping on memory access, absolutely identifying data races in a given execution of your binary.
+The cost for this is both memory (5-10x in most cases) and CPU slowdown (2-20x).
+Dynamic tools like this are best when applied to integration tests, canary pushes, or unittests that operate on multiple threads.
+Workload matters: When TSAN identifies a problem, it is effectively always an actual data race, but it can only identify races seen in a given execution.

+##### Enforcement

+It is up to an application builder to choose which support tools are valuable for a particular applications.

 ## <a name="SScp-con"></a>CP.con: Concurrency

 This section focuses on relatively ad-hoc uses of multiple threads communicating through shared data.